-PE days this term are: Monday - indoor
+PE days this term are: Monday - outdoor

 We have our own Cherry class email!
 If you wish to contact us, please do so with the secure form below- we will be checking it regularly.
 We welcome your comments and suggestions.
 It is also useful if you have any (non-urgent) comments or messages to get to Mr. Jelf!

 This week in Cherry class we have learnt a few new skills.
 We have looked at Passive voice in writing and produced a newspaper report about the rampaging bear from Wolf Brother.
 In maths, we thought about algebra and how unknown numbers can be represented by letters or symbols.
 Towards the end of the week, we finally begun our challenge of producing our own quest story.
 After a few days of planning, we set about writing our stories which are based around a simplified version of Wolf Brother.

 As part of Wellbeing week, we learnt a new skill as a class - stop motion animation.
 We watched a video that someone else had made showing an example of what stop motion was.
 Following that we discussed how it worked and what we needed to make sure we were doing.
 We then got stuck in and made our own stop motion videos.
 At various points, we stopped the whole class and shared some key things we had learnt that we felt would help other groups!

 Our enquiry: Where will your quest take you?

 In Term 3, we will be using the adventure story, ‘Wolf brother,’ by Michelle Paver, as a stimulus for our writing.
 This is a story about a young boy, Torak, who lives in an ancient world steeped in magic.
 His adventure to avenge his father, alongside an unexpected companion, will take us on an emotional journey through shadowy and mystical lands.